 Conventional narrowband photopyroelectric detectors require a bulky bandpass filter.
 Alternatively, a narrowband filter, such as a photonic crystal, can be directly integrated with the pyroelectric sensing element.
 Narrowband photopyroelectric devices can respond to infrared radiation in a specific wavelength range.

 The planar photonic crystals can support the guided-mode resonance.
-They have the potential to integrate with most pyroelectric materials and coupling incident lights into a resonance mode via the grating modulation.
+They can integrate with most pyroelectric materials and a couple of incident lights into a resonance mode via the grating modulation.
 For near- and mid-infrared applications, it is possible to use chalcogenide glass to build the photonic crystal grating and achieve resonance modes with a narrow bandwidth and high-quality factor.
 Researchers have developed resonant-photopyroelectric detectors (R-PED) that combine a free-standing membrane’s narrowband optical absorption and pyroelectric sensing functions.
 The narrowband optical absorber consists of a 1D chalcogenide (As2S3) grating with a silver cladding layer.